-The chair of the guidance committee acts as the provisional adviser until a permanent adviser is selected.
-Service as a provisional adviser is designed to be provisional for both professor and student.
-It does not commit the professor to supervise the thesis, nor does it commit the student to a provisional adviser.
-The provisional adviser serves in an advisory capacity until a permanent adviser is found and the master's examination or thesis committee is established.
+At the time of admission to graduate study, each student is assigned a provisional advisor who is matched based on mutual interest.
+Service as a provisional advisor is designed to be provisional for both professor and student.
+It does not commit the professor to supervise the dissertation, nor does it commit the student to a provisional advisor.
+The provisional advisor serves until a permanent advisor is defined when the master's examination occurs or thesis committee is established.